Caution! The Dangers of Improperly Filed Medical Device Patents

 This tragic event highlights the gravity and importance of patents attached to successful medical startups.
 It creates stress and uncertain outcomes for all parties, when utility, design and plants patents are not worded and carefully constructed to prevent future doubt relating to novelty and authorship.

-Without a defensible bulletproof patent in place the startup must not only deploy expensive litigation teams but must deal with the arcane and confusing details of patent law which can drag key employees, unnecessarily into the mix.
+Without a defensible bulletproof patent in place the startup must not only deploy expensive litigation teams but must deal with the arcane and confusing details of patent law.
+This can drag key employees and staff members unnecessarily into the mix.
 Further, it also revealed that Holmes was in many respects careless and reckless, not only with regards crafting the IP but also in the way she managed and ran her company.
 Gibbons arguably became an indirect victim of her management style.
 While Fuisz eventually abandoned his patent under tremendous legal pressure from Theranos litigators, the damage to Holmes was crippling and helped accelerate the company’s demise.

 An Inventor’s Limelight